"What are you going to do in Romania?"

 I traveled to Romania on Ski with my mother and her boyfriend, who had heard from a colleague that Romania was a good and cheap place to ski - so we had to try.
 It ended up getting on my list of favorite destinations that I have written about in this article.

-We flew to Bucharest and had booked a shuttle service, which picked us up at the airport and drove us to our hotel in Poiana Brașov about 3 hours north of Bucharest.
+We flew into Bucharest and had booked a driving service that picked us up at the airport and drove us to our hotel in Poiana Brasov about 3 hours north of Bucharest.

-When we landed in Bucharest, it was almost warm for the month of January with 2-4 plus degrees and I was very skeptical as I did not see a single snowflake during almost two hours of driving.
-When we arrived in the Brașov area, we finally started driving up a mountain, and when we started to see snow along the road, there was hope again ahead.
+When we landed in Bucharest it was almost warm for the month of January with 2-4 plus degrees and I was very skeptical as I didn't see a single snowflake during almost two hours of driving.
+When we arrived in the Brasov area, we finally started driving up a mountain and when we started seeing snow along the road, there was hope again ahead.

 The day after we arrived, of course, we had to rent some skis.
 To our pleasant surprise, this could be done just below our hotel.
 Here we were greeted by the friendliest elderly gentleman, George.